ansys/pyconverter-xml2py/doc/source/getting_started/source_code.rst

 Source code generation
 ======================

-A source code will be automatically generated from the name of the commands and the parameters defined in the documentation.
+Source code will be automatically generated from the name of the commands and the parameters defined in the documentation.

 The default code is as follow.